- XC Bike VS a Trail Bike | Which is better?

 What are the Differences in Geometry?

-- Cross country bikes having steeper angles compared to trail bikes to improve handling.
+- Cross country bikes have steeper angles compared to trail bikes to improve handling.
 The head angles are usually between 69 and 71 degrees.

 - Trail bikes have slacker geometry to improve their performance going downhill.
 Their head angles usually range from 65 to 68 degrees.